Employment Law in the Public Sector

 Olivia Smith Administrative Officer, Cavan County Concil

-"The recent changes to the public sector sick pay regime was really useful and informative."
+"The recent changes to the public sector sick pay regime were really useful and informative."

 Mary O'Shea HR Lead for Foreign Posted Officers, DFA